aetherweb/aeKee/README.md

 Does not use jQuery.

-Runs in all modern browsers.
+Runs in all modern browsers (that have been tested so far).
+Does not require an internet connection.

 Download aekee.html and 'inc' folder and contents, maintain file structure.